codelingo/codelingo/README.md

 ## CodeLingoBot

-@CodeLingoBot will help you manage your CodeLingo workflow on GitHub.
-There are [several ways](https://docs.codelingo.io/concepts/integrating-with-github/) you can interact with @CodeLingoBot.
-The simplest is to trigger actions by commenting on a Pull Request.
+@CodeLingoBot will help you manage your CodeLingo workflow on GitHub. @CodeLingoBot will react to a [variety of commands](https://docs.codelingo.io/concepts/integrating-with-github/) that can be triggered by mentioning the bot in pull request comments.

 # Repositories